Swedish Empire: Emergence as a great power

 Sweden emerged as a great European power under Axel Oxenstierna and King Gustavus Adolphus.
 As a result of acquiring territories seized from Russia and the Polish–Lithuanian Commonwealth, as well as its involvement in the Thirty Years' War, Sweden found itself transformed into the leader of Protestantism.

+Sweden's rise was supported by a rapidly expanding metals economy.
+By the early seventeenth century, Sweden had become northern Europe's leading exporter of iron and copper; together the two metals accounted for nearly 63% of national exports in 1637 and more than 80% in 1685.
+Under Gustavus Adolphus, the Crown also exploited the Stora Kopparberg copper mine at Falun, then the largest copper mine in Europe, using its revenues to help finance the king's political and military ambitions.

 During the Thirty Years' War, Sweden managed to conquer approximately half of the member states of the Holy Roman Empire.
 The fortunes of war would shift back and forth several times.
 After its defeat in the Battle of Nördlingen (1634), confidence in Sweden among the Swedish-controlled German states was damaged, and several of the provinces refused further Swedish military support, leaving Sweden with only a couple of northern German provinces.
 After France intervened on the same side as Sweden, fortunes shifted again.
 As the war continued, the civilian and military death toll grew, and when it was over, it had led to severe depopulation in the German states.
 Although exact population estimates do not exist, historians estimate that the population of the Holy Roman Empire fell by one-third as a result of the war.

 Sweden founded overseas colonies, principally in the New World.
 New Sweden was founded in the valley of the Delaware River in 1638, and Sweden later laid claim to a number of Caribbean islands.
 A string of Swedish forts and trading posts was constructed along the coast of West Africa as well, but these were not designed for Swedish settlers.